aldur/aldur.github.io/_posts/2025-06-19-nixos-in-crostini.md

 most, in addition to opening URLs in Chrome from the container through `garcon`.

-Hardware-wise, I feel that Chromebooks are great "couch-computing" or travel devices.
+Hardware-wise, Chromebooks are great "couch-computing" or travel devices.
 They are underpowered with respect to other machines (e.g., an M4 MacBook).
-But they are lighter, cheaper, and their battery is OK considering they are "Linux" devices (I can probably do 6 hours on mine).
+But they are lighter, cheaper, and their battery is OK considering they are "Linux" devices (new Chromebooks can easily do 10 hours).
 I wish the display was a bit brighter, especially under direct light.

 Overall, after using this setup for a few weeks I am satisfied with it -- I even wrote this blog post on a Chromebook!
 It does most of what I was looking